Luminol-Failures/Luminol-Kivy/README.md

 ## Usage

-When using Luminol, you should have the `Data` and `Graphics` folders from your source project in the root folder of Luminol.
+When using Luminol, you should have the `Data` and `Graphics` folders from your mkxp project in the root folder of Luminol.